Birinder1469/DSCI-522_Titanic-Survival-Prediction/README.md

 > Alternative: The average TripAdvisor user scores for hotels rated above four stars and hotels rated less than or equal to four stars are not the same.

 To summarize the results, we plan produce a plot showing where the test statistic falls on the null distribution, and a plot of the estimates with error bars for each group.
+We will also report a p-value.